Self-Awareness

 • Observe your body’s reactions to your emotions.

-• Pay attention to other, secondary feelings that happen at the same time as a first feeling.
+• Pay attention to other, secondary feelings that happen at the same time as your first feeling.

 • Observe your body’s reactions to those secondary feelings.

-• Focus on other times you’ve felt different than the current moment and all the feelings connected to each moment.
+• Focus on other times you’ve felt different from the current moment and all the feelings connected to each moment.

 • Open up your eyes and watch the feelings and thoughts flood back into consciousness.